 Like many households, we are passing around various winter bugs with their share of fevers, aches, sniffles, sneezes and coughs.

-The recipe for getting better in our house is lots of homemade, pasture-raised chicken broth, Netflix videos, and one or two of my favorite homemade cold remedies.
-This homemade honey ginger throat salve is simple and fast to make, and delivers quick soothing to coughs, and sore and scratchy throats.
+The recipe for getting better in our house is lots of homemade, pasture-raised chicken broth, Netflix videos, and one or two of my favorite homemade cold soothers.
+This homemade honey ginger cough syrup is simple and fast to make, and delivers quick relief to dry coughs, and sore and scratchy throats.

 Honey has been used for thousands of years to soothe coughs and sore throats, and with good reason!
 In a study comparing honey, dextromethorphan, and no treatment, honey was found to be a superior and preferable treatment for the cough and sleep difficulty associated with childhood upper respiratory tract infection.
 And another three studies found there was no significant difference between honey versus dextromethorphan or honey versus diphenhydramine for treating acute cough in children.

 Try These Other Remedies…